 If you have over $250,000 in assets, there’s a form (5500) that has to be filled out.
 And if you don’t, you might still want to fill it out.
 It’s not complicated.
 You’re basically saying, “Here’s the assets, here’s the value,” and there you go.
 It’s really not that big of a deal and an accountant can take care of it for you or we can assist with it.

-What’s are the ongoing responsibilities and costs involved in QRP Administration?
+What are the ongoing responsibilities and costs involved in administration of the eQRP?

-Once you’re set up you’ll generally have little or no ongoing expenses.
-You are required to file a form 5500 with the IRS if you plan has $250,000 in assets or more.
-If you have less then $250,000 and less then 100 employees you’re exempt from filing this form.
-You can file the form yourself online or you can have an advisor file the form.
+Once your plan is set up you’ll generally have minimal expense or responsibilities.
+You are required to file a form 5500 with the IRS if the plan has assets of $250,000 or more.
+If the plan has less than $250,000 and less than 100 employees you are not required to file.

 Who is the administrator?
 What are the duties of an administrator?

 By default the plan sponsor or business owner is generally the administrator.
 You may also hire a 3rd party to be the administrator.